10-3-pursuit/project-startup-challenge-fullstack/README.md

 You've now participated in a simple 'Startup Challenge' with user research, user stories and pitches.
 Then you created modified fullstack 'Startup Challenge' using React and json-server.
 Now it's time to put it all together with React, Express & PostgreSQL.

 You and your team now have the technical and intellectual capability to build out an MVP that solves an actual problem.
+Don't forget all of the tricks and code you've used in other projects.
+Programmers often reuse code.

 You are ultimately going to give a presentation showing the problem you are trying to solve, the user (persona), for whom, you are trying to solve this problem, as well as the actual MVP application representing the first iteration of the solution.